 await request "https://x.io/?q=#{body.hash}", defer(err, res, body)

-It’s not crucial here to understand the finer points of await
+cb err, bodyIt’s not crucial here to understand the finer points of await and defer, but the

-salient aspects are that the function get2
+salient aspects are that the function get2 blocks until request completes,

-will get the three values that request
+at which point err, res, body will get the three values that request called back with.

-Then, control continues at unless err?
+Then, control continues at unless err?.

 veer off the page to the right; adding conditionals and iteration would be straightforward.